sayanchowdhury/words.yudocaa.in/content/log/daily/2024/index.md

 Sleep was also proper, hit a 80+ mark, and was well rested.
 Onto the second week of tracking.

 Food was still on track.
 I need to eat food on time.
+Also need to get a good diet plan and track macros.

 Habit Tracking
 ```